a22057916w/os/README.md

    A hardware interrupt is triggered by external hardware, like a mouse, keyboard...
 While a software interrupt is triggered by programs, like exceptions.

 ## Chapter 2
-1. What is core dump and crash dump
+1. What is a core dump and a crash dump \
    A core dump is a binary file that captures a snapshot of the program's memory when it crashes.
 It includes program data, stack, and registers. \
    A crash dump is a collection of files that record the status of the entire system when it experiences a system crash.
 It includes the info about the kernel, running programs, system memory, and hardware status...

+2. What are the types of system call (list at least 3) \
+   1. File Management
+   2. Device Management
+   3. Communication

+3. What are the three general methods to pass parameters to OS \
+   1. Passed directly through the CPU registers.
+   2. Push to the stack, and pop by the OS.
+   3. Store in a memory block(a data structure), access through the pointer.